 We are pleased to present the results of our audit of the financial statements of the Electric Reliability Council of Texas, Inc. (ERCOT or the Council).
-This report also includes the status of our audit, which we anticipate will be completed on or about April 10, 2014.
+This report also includes the status of our audit, which we anticipate will be completed on or about April 15, 2015.
 Open and candid dialogue with you, is a critical step in the audit process, and in the overall corporate governance process and we appreciate this opportunity to share the insights from our audit with you.

-Our audit was designed to express an opinion on the 2013 financial statements as of December 31, 2013.
+Our audit was designed to express an opinion on the 2014 financial statements as of December 31, 2014.
 We continue to receive the full support and assistance of ERCOT's personnel in conducting our audit.

 At EY, we are committed to delivering the highest quality audit services, and we continually evaluate the quality of our professionals' work in order to meet or exceed your expectations.
-We encourage you to participate in our Assessment of Service Quality (ASQ) process to provide your input on our performance.
-The ASQ process is a critical tool that enables us to monitor and improve the quality of our audit services to ERCOT.

-This report is intended solely for the information and use of the Finance and Audit Committee and management.
+This report is intended solely for the information and use of the Finance and Audit Committee, the Board of Directors and management.
 It is not intended to be, and should not be, used by anyone other than these specified parties.